+Other than the impairment of assets associated with ceasing DynaEnergetics' operations in Tyumen, Siberia, there were no indicators of impairment of finite-lived assets for 2019.
+There were no indicators of impairment of finite-lived assets for 2018.
 In association with the 2017 goodwill impairments, we tested finite-lived assets for impairment, and found that the carrying amounts of assets at the lowest level of identifiable cash flows, in this case our reporting units, are fully recoverable.
-There were no indicators of impairment for finite-lived assets for 2016 or 2018.